-During the first half of 2023, Novacium actively worked to identify the characteristics of available Si or SiOx materials, with the aim of proposing approaches that would allow HPQ to set up its first production line of silicon-based anode materials for batteries.
+Since its creation in 2022, Novacium is actively working to identify the characteristics of Si or SiOx materials available in the market, with the aim of proposing an approach that would allow HPQ/Novacium to set up a first production line capable of manufacturing silicon-based anode materials for batteries.

 Novacium has already undertaken the identification of several techniques and equipment suppliers that have already demonstrated their effectiveness in the market for this task.
-Testing was conducted in the fourth quarter of 2022 using one technology, at the beginning of the first quarter of 2023 with a second technology provider, and a final test was completed in the first quarter of 2023.